 Of course, like it is often with classic wardrobe essentials, the origin of the blazer is in the military.
 There are different opinions on how this piece of clothes got its name.

-Anyhow blazers and trench coats are among the easiest pieces to wear when it comes to achieving an ageless look in military style inspired clothes.
+Anyhow, blazers and trench coats are among the easiest pieces to wear military style inspired clothes.

-The Fate of a Perfect Attire from Sub-Tribe Style to Fashion to Classic
+The Fate of a Perfect Attire from Sub-Culture Style to Fashion to Classic

 There are more than those three ways to wear a blazer.
-Thus, the coat made it into everyday life as boating jackets.
+No wonder, the coat made it into everyday life as boating jackets.
 Recall rowing and boating is a favorite sport in Great Britain.
-Even Kate Middleton, prior to becoming the Duchess of Cambridge, was on a women rowing team.
+Even Kate Middleton, prior to her marriage, was on a women rowing team.
 Traditionally, sports teams wear variations of guess what?

 Less Formal than a Suit, More Formal than a Sport Jacket

-Stylist tip: A great, high quality, well fitting piece can give you instance style.
+Tip: A great, high quality, well fitting wool blazer can give you instance style.

 Multiple Ways How to Wear a Blazer